Hardiness Zone: 2-6

 You want to sow Rhodora seeds in late fall or early winter.

-The best technique is to sow the seeds indoors under lights or in a greenhouse during winter.
+The best technique is to sow the seeds indoors under light or in a greenhouse during winter.

 Surface sow in a soil mix of sifted sphagnum peat moss, then cover with plastic to maintain moisture until germination.